bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

 |  0:28 350054:5 1224:2 0:1 2:5 0:77 2219696:5 0:93 379:4 0:82|kmers hit to a taxonomic ID *e.g.,* tax ID 350054 has five hits, tax ID 1224 has two hits, etc. |
 |-------------------+-----------------------------------------------------------------------------------------|

-The Kraken file could be more readable.
+The Kraken file is more readable.
 So let us look at the report file:

 ```
-head ~/dc_workshop/taxonomy/JP4D.report
+head /xdisk/bhurwitz/bh_class/YOUR_NETID/exercises/11_taxonomy/JP4D.report
 ```
-{: .language-bash}

 ```
  78.13	587119	587119	U	0	unclassified
  21.87	164308	1166	R	1	root